Myths and Facts of Rheumatoid Arthritis

 Did you know that there are over 100 types of arthritis’?
 Heck, neither did I!
 I just googled it then because I knew there was at least 2.

 The other misconception I find annoying is that people ask me where I have arthritis.
 The reality is, which joints hurts is all up to the RA Gods or those in possession of your voodoo doll.
 One minute it’s the right hand and 10 minutes later, it could be the other hand.
+It also depends on what you are doing too.
+My knees are usually ok unless I have been sitting for a long time or getting out of the car.

 I think for most outsiders, the concern is if they might get it.
 Is it contagious?
 How did you get it?
 Well, I don’t really know how I got it.
 There is no definitive answer for what triggers rheumatoid arthritis.
 It just happens.
 Apparently, your chances of getting it are increased if you are a smoker or have a family history of rheumatoid arthritis but guess what?
 I tick neither or those boxes so am I lucky or am I lucky??